synxty/idea/[game-title].md

 ## 2. Characters Attributes

+This section delves into the diverse attributes that shape a character's identity, influence their battlefield performance, and contribute to their overall development.
+Understanding these attributes is fundamental for players to strategize, build well-rounded teams, and make informed gameplay decisions.

 ### 2.1.
 Profile Attributes

 Profile attributes encompass essential information about each character.
 These attributes offer a comprehensive view of a character's background, identity, and intrinsic qualities, aiding players in crafting their squads and devising winning strategies on the battlefield.